kamalafidele/Stemlink-backend/README.md

     ```
     npm start
     ```
-2. Open the generated API docs (if served) or view the files produced by `npm docs`.
+2. Open the generated API docs (if served) or view the files produced by `npm run doc`.

 ## Testing
 Run the test suite: